Build System

 `json5-compliance` — Downloads the prebuilt GocciaJSON5Check harness and GocciaTestRunner binary from each matrix build artifact, runs python3 scripts/run_json5_test_suite.py --harness=... --test-runner=... on every CI platform, validates both the parser and stringify summaries, and uploads the per-platform JSON report.

 `benchmark` (needs build) — Runs all benchmarks on all platforms.
 On main (ubuntu-latest x64), saves benchmark results as JSON to actions/cache for PR comparison.
+The main bytecode benchmark lane also captures deterministic VM profile details, uploads the benchmark-profile artifact, and publishes aggregate/detail profile payloads under the separate benchmark-profiles/ Blob namespace when BLOB_READ_WRITE_TOKEN is configured.

-`cli` (needs build) — Downloads pre-built binaries and runs CLI behavior smoke tests on all platforms via Bun: flags across all apps, lexer numeric-separator rejection, parser error display, config-file loading, and app-specific features.
+`cli` (needs build) — Downloads pre-built binaries and runs CLI behavior smoke tests on all platforms via Bun: options across all apps, lexer numeric-separator rejection, parser error display, config-file loading, and app-specific features including Sandbox Runner seed baselines.
 Windows runs additionally assert that the loader binary does not link OpenSSL DLLs (HTTPS must use the platform TLS stack statically).

 `artifacts` (needs test + toml-compliance + json5-compliance + benchmark + cli, main only) — Uploads production binaries after all checks pass, deriving the executable names from the source/app/*.dpr entrypoints.